Star Rangers (novel): Synopsis

 Kartr wakes up on the ground in a rainstorm.
 The surviving Patrolmen and Rangers soon find him and take him to their new camp.
 Several days later, Kartr and his Zacathan friend search for Cummi, beginning at the wreckage of the sled.
-In the wilderness, they rescue an injured boy and take him to his clan's camp, where Kartr must confront Cummi.
-In a mind-to-mind battle, Cummi succumbs to the hideous disease that he has spread to the natives.
+In the wilderness, they rescue an injured native boy and take him to his clan's camp, where Kartr must confront Cummi.
+In a mind-to-mind battle, Cummi succumbs to the hideous disease, a type of deadly fever called emfire, that he has spread to the natives.
+The Starfire's crew were immunized, but the natives were not so fortunate.

 Kartr and the other refugees decide to avoid the natives, lest they spread even more disease.
 With nothing else to do and faint hope of finding an intact spaceship, they set out to find the Meeting Place of the Gods that the native boy mentioned to Kartr.
 When they come to that sacred place, they see a building that looks exactly like the Place of Free Planets in the Imperial capital, but much older.
 Inside the building, they find the legendary, almost mythical Hall of Leave-Taking and realize that the planet on which they stand is Terra of Sol, old Earth, the original home of humanity.

 As they marvel at the discovery, a band of refugees from a Stellar Patrol base which was destroyed by pirates joins them.
 As ranking officer, Kartr asks for a vote on whether to return to the city or try to live in the wilderness.
 The people vote unanimously for a new start, and Kartr leads them into their future.